RivaD2/Movie-Night/README.md

 **Problem Domain:** There are too many movies to watch and so many choices across various streaming services.
 #### How do you choose?

 Movie Night makes it easy for a user to pick a movie from a recommendation list based of ratings.
 The user can choose which movies to watch based of this list and add them to a watchlist.The project used a public API to get movie data and the user can choose which movies to watch based of this list.
-They can then add movies to a watchlist using the SQL database and delete them.
+They can then add movies to the watchlist and delete movies from the watchlist.
+This involved setting up a server, using various SQL commands, creating GET and POST routes and storing data in a database.
 This app will save you time and make it easy to choose a movie on any given night.

 ---